This video presents a survey of works from many different theatrical shows, museum exhibitions, and live events.

-Two sheets of fabric fly freely and continuously in and out of a vortex of air created in the center of a room.
+Two sheets of fabric fly freely and continuously in and out of a vortex of air at the Tate Modern Turbine Hall.

 The dancer Ozgecan Tapa performs with Pas de Deux at an event for Mercedes Benz in Istanbul.
 Under difficult outdoor conditions (windy and damp), she gives an inspired improvisational performance with an extraordinary, poetic ending.

 In Magic Carpet, a large sheet of shimmery red fabric flies untethered in the center of a room, twisting and turning, rising and falling, coiling and unfurling, as it gracefully moves in and out of the vortex at the center of the air system.

-Magic Carpet plays with the Russian National Rythmic Gymnastics Team at the Mariinski Theater.
+Magic Carpet plays with the Russian National Rhythmic Gymnastics Team at the Mariinski Theater.